About Us

 Margaret E. (Peggy) Wagner is Editor in Chief of Persimmon Tree.
 Her 35 years with the Publishing Office of the Library of Congress, first as writer/editor, later as managing editor, afforded her broad experience in all phases of print and online publishing.
 She led the project teams that produced some of the Library’s major reference works, and is also a published author herself.
 Peggy’s passions include wide reading and a deep appreciation for the power and importance of fiction, poetry, music, and the visual arts.

-Elizabeth Zimmer writes, mostly about the arts; teaches writing, wherever she is invited; and edits manuscripts of all sorts, including those on this site.
+Elizabeth Zimmer writes, mostly about the arts; teaches writing wherever she is invited; and edits manuscripts of all sorts, including those on this site.
+She holds a B.A. from Bennington College, where she studied with Howard Nemerov, and an M.A. from Stony Brook University.
 She practices the Feldenkrais Method, and works as a standardized patient in hospitals and medical schools.
 Her ambition is to flourish as a stand-up comic.
-Elizabeth (called EZ by all who know her) is on Persimmon Tree‘s editorial board and is its chief proofreader.
+Elizabeth serves on Persimmon Tree‘s editorial committee and is the magazine’s chief proofreader.

 Jean Zorn is the publisher, with responsibility for Persimmon Tree‘s administrative, legal and financial matters.
 She is a lawyer, and retired in March 2018 from the City University of New York School of Law, where she had worked for more than 30 years, primarily as a Professor of Law, and, most recently, as Senior Associate Dean for Administration and Finance.
 In addition to her publishing duties, Jean edits Short Takes.